Tracking Henri: Hurricane, Tropical Storm Warnings Issued Throughout Tri-State Area

 The southern sections of New Haven, Middlesex, New London and Fairfield in Connecticut are also under a storm surge warning.

-Some beginning bands could be seen in the area very late Saturday, but all day Sunday into Monday morning, a Long Island landfall is looking more likely.
+It’s important to note the effects of the storm will be felt well outside the cone, regardless of whether the center passes over land or just offshore.

-Hurricane-force winds, rain and a bigger storm surge are expected, along with power outages and downed trees and wires.MORE NEWS: GM Extends Recall To Cover All Chevy Bolts Due To Fire Risk
+Winds are expected to be a major factor for the storm the farther east you go, with gusts of 80-90 mph possible.MORE NEWS: MTA Announces LIRR, Metro-North Railroad Suspensions As Henri Approaches Tri-State Area

-Watch CBS2 News and stay with CBSNewYork.com for the latest updates on Henri.
+Watch CBS2 News and check CBSNewYork.com for the latest updates on Henri.